itzalak/cookiecutter-python/README.md

 Simple cookiecutter for my personal python projects.

-Simple and straightforward, no language configuration.
+Simple and straightforward, configured for python with poetry.

 ## Configuration